ignilabs/ignilabs/README.md

 ## Let's Ignite Innovation Together

 Join us on this exhilarating journey of exploration, experimentation, and innovation.
-Igni Labs is where ideas ignite, and innovation powers progress.
+IgniLabs is where ideas ignite, and innovation powers progress.
 Together, we can shape the future of technology.

-Thank you for being part of the Igni Labs community! 🔥
+Thank you for being part of the IgniLabs community! 🔥